Dusting can be such a chore at times. It can feel like no matter how much you’re dusting, it’s never enough.

 Blinds are notorious for being difficult to clean.
 We typically use a feather duster for this task, but it can take forever.
 For this hack, all you need is a pair of tongs, two microfiber cloths, and elastic bands.

 Wrap each cloth around the tongs and secure them with elastic bands.
 Simply grab onto each individual blind and slide the tong to either side.
 This hack can also work with a bit of cleaner applied to the clothes.

 6. Bye-Bye Ceiling Dust and Spider Webs

-Wow, the entire house looks sparkling clean — until you look up and spot all the dust and spider webs hiding in the ceiling corners.
-How are you supposed to reach that?
-Try this hack.
+When you look up and spot all the dust and spider webs hiding in the ceiling corners, try this hack.

 Wrap a rag or small towel around the broom head and use it to wipe the corners of the ceiling.
 You can also dampen the towel slightly.
 This will attract dust, preventing it from falling onto you.